EleDetective/EleDetective/README.md

 Visualization System
 ----------
 Please come to [Visualization System](./Visualization%20System), and follow the README.md in subfolders to setup and run the code.

-## Contact
-If you have any problem about our code, feel free to contact
-- EleRefiner@gmail.com

-or describe your problem in Issues.